Scale your business with our modular plugins.

 create a new language

-You will see a configuration wizard and you have to select a language and choose a location for storing the file.
+You will see a configuration wizard where you must select a language and choose a location for storing the file.
 For example, let’s say you have a lot of customers from the Middle East so you want to translate your store into Arabic.
 Select Arabic from the dropdown, the storage location, and then click Start translating

 start loco translation